 6. JYM Pro Jym

-Pro JYM has a higher calorie, carbohydrate and fat content than many of the other protein shakes mentioned here, and it also contains artificial flavourings and sweeteners.
+Pro JYM has a higher calorie, carbohydrate and fat content than many of the other protein shakes mentioned here, and it also contains artificial flavorings and sweeteners.
 Customer reviews are enthusiastic though, with users reporting good gains after using the product and that it tastes great.
-(Sometimes, artificial flavours and sweeteners will do that to a supplement…)

 7. Nature’s Best Zero Carb ISOPURE

 Isopure specializes in pure protein products, and its Isopure Zero/Low Carb is a 100 percent whey protein isolate powder.
 There are two choices – zero or low carb and, actually, there is not much in it whether you pick one or the other but, by all means, go for the zero carbs if you are following Dr Atkins to the letter and have only 20-30g of carbohydrates to play with a day.

 Both products have 25g of protein a serving, and they don’t have gluten, lactose, or impurities.
 They are made by micro-filtration into a milk protein product that is entirely clear when dissolved in water.
 An added bonus is the vitamin content, including those B vitamins that are so useful for promoting energy levels.

 It comes in various flavors, and the website offers up helpful ideas for recipes.
 We’re always keen on variations of what to do with your protein powder other than drinking it.
 Make your own protein bars.
 You can vary these too, adding nuts, dried fruit and other goodies.
 The powder has 210 calories a serving, which is almost double the amount of the other products we have reviewed here, but you might feel that you work hard enough to justify such supplementation.